NREL-Sienna/SIIP-Tutorial/day-ahead-market.md

 This way, I can place the functions I'm using in the package, i.e. in `src/AnalysisProjectFoo.jl` and write very simple function calls in `./scripts/script-name.jl`.

 But for this tutorial, we are not going to worry about that.
-You can create a `script.jl` file anywhere in this folder.
+You can create a entry point script file anywhere in this folder.
 I've created a placeholder file in `./scripts/unit-commitment.jl` for this tutorial that you may use if you'd like.

 SIIP is a collection of packages written in Julia that enable among other things production cost modeling.